 $2 million aggregate limit.
 During the lifetime of a policy (usually one year), the insurer will pay up to $2 million to cover claims.

-The majority of Insureon customers (88 percent) chose a BOP with $1 million / $2 million limits.
-Ten percent of our customers chose a policy with $2 million / $4 million limits.
+The majority of Insureon customers (88%) chose a BOP with $1 million / $2 million limits.
+Another 10% of our customers chose a policy with $2 million / $4 million limits.

 Your business owner’s policy premium can typically be paid in monthly or annual installments.
 It might be tempting to go with a smaller monthly payment, but consider paying the full premium.
 Businesses can usually save money this way because many insurers offer discounts for annual premiums.